 - i.
-Marrickville Metro currently comprises some 22,933 sq.m of floorspace (GLA), including a retail component of 21,061 sq.m.
+Marrickville Metro currently comprises 22,863 sq.m of floorspace (GLA), including a retail component of 21,017 sq.m.
 The centre is provided over a single level and anchored by a Kmart discount department store, and Woolworths and Aldi supermarkets.
 Over 9,000 sq.m of mini-major and retail specialty and non-retail floorspace is also provided at the centre. - ii.
-The proposed expansion of Marrickville Metro aims to significantly enhance the retail offer of the existing centre, and includes the addition of approximately 19,853 sq.m of new retail floorspace, including a second discount department store and an additional full line supermarket.
-Once completed, the expanded Marrickville Metro would be a double discount department store based centre, exceeding 44,000 sq.m in size and including a retail component of around 40,914 sq.m.
-The centre will also include over 3,000 sq.m of non-retail (eg. Banks, medical centres, real estate agents), commercial and community facilities, which will be conveniently located to serve the needs of the local population. - iii.
+In May 2010, Pitney Bowes Business Insight completed an Economic Impact Assessment (EIA) for the proposed expansion of Marrickville Metro.
+Since that Assessment was completed, the proposed expansion scheme has been revised.
+This EIA now assesses a substantially smaller scheme, being 22% smaller in gross leasable area (GLA) than the scheme previously assessed.
+Specifically, the now proposed expansion of the centre includes the addition of approximately 15,755 sq.m of new retail floorspace, including a second (but smaller) discount department store and an additional full line supermarket.
+Upon completion, the smaller expanded Marrickville Metro would be 39,700 sq.m in size (GLA), including a retail component of some 36,816 sq.m. - iii.
 The total population within the trade area served by Marrickville Metro is currently estimated at 222,370 persons, including over 97,000 residents in the main trade area.
 Over the period to 2021, the total trade area population is projected to reach 246,445 residents, including 105,770 residents within the main trade area and 42,215 persons within the key primary sector. - iv.
-The socio-demographic profile of Marrickville Metro's total trade area is characterised by a slightly older average age (37.2 years); residents earning more on both a per capita and per household basis than the comparable Sydney metropolitan benchmarks; a high proportion of overseas born residents and less family-oriented households than is typical in Sydney metropolitan areas.
+The socio-demographic profile of Marrickville Metro's total trade area is characterised by a slightly higher than average age (37.2 years); residents earning more on both a per capita and per household basis than the comparable Sydney metropolitan benchmarks; a high proportion of overseas born residents and less family-oriented households than is typical in Sydney metropolitan areas.